aantonelli94/GWOP/README.md

 - `pip install tqdm` (This library is for the progress bar during the MCMC sampling)

 **Please cite:**

+If you have found the codes in this repository useful, please cite the paper they were developed for,

+@article{Antonelli:2021vwg,
+    author = "Antonelli, Andrea and Burke, Ollie and Gair, Jonathan R.", title = "{Noisy neighbours: inference biases from overlapping gravitational-wave signals}", eprint = "2104.01897",
+    archivePrefix = "arXiv",
+    primaryClass = "gr-qc",
+    month = "4",
+    year = "2021"
+}

 All the codes use emcee, for which the relevant citation is